DEVELOP LEADERSHIP SKILLS

 The Student Council this year is comprised of 12 different students from Grades 2, 3, 4, and 5, all working to give their part of the school a voice and make change for good.

-The elementary school is off to a great start this year, and has already gotten into a nice rhythm with our bi-weekly elementary assemblies.
-At the assemblies, the student council runs the entire show, from the Philippines National Anthem, to Mr. Glenn’s (our Elem Principal) discussions, to showcasing student talents and inviting their peers to work with them to make their school a better place.
-Check back here to see what they’ve been up to lately and what they have in store next!
+The elementary school student council hosts bi-weekly elementary assemblies.
+At the assemblies, the student council runs the entire show, from the Philippine National Anthem, our Elementary School Principal’s discussions, to showcasing student talents and inviting their peers to work with them to make their school a better place.
+It is a good way to cultivate the students’ school spirit and build their confidence.

 Middle & High School Student Council

 The Vice President and President is voted by the entire school community.
 They have been working to fulfill their core purposes, outlined as 4S+F: Social, Spirit, School Improvement, Service, Fundraising.

 1. We want our students to be social, expanding their experiences at school beyond just academics.
 Thus, many after-school events are being planned, such as Trivia Night, Game Night, and Talent Shows which are open to anyone in the CIS community.

 2. We also want to raise the spirit and the pride of our school in the students.
 We plan the triannual House Activity Days, running the whole program from making the schedule to planning each activity.
 We are also in charge of other activities that raise school spirit such as inter-house competitions, spirit days, and pep rallies.

 3. We always want to look for ways to enhance student experience through various school improvements.
 To actively hear out the complaints about our school environment, we installed a suggestion box on our bulletin board in the canteen.
 Those suggestions are directly sent to the administration.